SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- SMU and its opponents have scored at least 70.5 points only twice this season.
+- SMU and its opponents have scored at least 70.5 points -- this matchup's over/under -- just two times this season.

-- Tulane's games have gone over 70.5 points in four of six chances this season.

-- The combined points per game average of the two teams, 73.5, is 3.0 points above Thursday's over/under.
+- Thursday's total is 3.0 points lower than the two team's combined 73.5 points per game average.

-- The 62.4 combined points per game that these two squads have allowed this season are 8.1 fewer than the 70.5 over/under in this contest.
+- These two squads combine to surrender 62.4 points per game, 8.1 fewer than this contest's over/under.

-- Mustangs games have an average total of 66.2 points this season, 4.3 fewer than Thursday's over/under.
+- The Mustangs and their opponents score an average of 66.2 points per game, 4.3 fewer than Thursday's total.

-- The 70.5 over/under in this game is 6.6 points above the 63.9 average total in Green Wave games this season.
+- The 63.9 PPG average total in Green Wave games this season is 6.6 points fewer than this game's over/under.

 SMU Stats and Trends